BuilderIO/mitosis/developer/generators.md

 - Formatting with prettier
 - `PostCodePlugins`: options.plugins post

+**ORDER matters**: Functions that grab `json` or `component` often mutate it, causing side effects.

 General structure of a generator:

 Visually, it looks exactly like a component of the target framework.
-Each part (imports, name, styles, render body, lifecycle methods) is injected using the Mitosis JSON data, such that It is valid code for that framework
+Each part (imports, name, styles, render body, lifecycle methods) is injected using the Mitosis JSON data, such that It is valid code for that framework.

-**getStateObjectFromString**

-Grabs all state data and formats it appropriately for the target framework

-## blockToXYZ
+## blockTo<framework>

 This is code that handles each individual DOM node within the overall component.